BrachioLab/adversarial_prompting/README.md

 ## Running the code

 In the paper, we provide prompt optimization results for both image and text generation tasks.
 The commands below can be used to reproduce all results in the paper.

+The script to run image optimization is in `scripts/image_optimization.py` and the script to run text optimization is in `run_text_exp.py`.

+## Image generation
+Here we provide commands to replicate the image generation results for each of the three threat models discussed in Section 3.2.
 By default all optimization tasks will be run using TuRBO since we found this to be the more successful optimization method.

 To instead run any task with the Square Attack optimization method, pass in the argument `--square_attack True`.

-### Image generation
-Here we provide commands to replicate the image generation results for each of the three threat models discussed in Section 3.2.

 #### Threat Model 1: Unrestricted Prompts
 For this task, run the following command once with each optimal/target imagenet class you'd like to use.
 Change the target class for each run using the `--optimal_class` argument.
 In the example below we use the target class "bus".